-Have you ever experienced anything like this while living in a share house?
+Have you ever experienced anything like this while living with a share house in Japan?

 - I was hoping for an environment where I could speak a lot of English, but there were no native English speakers.

 - I was just trying to speak English, but I was misunderstood as liking the person I was talking to.

 - I was surprised to find that while the Japanese people living in the share house spoke English very well, there were very few people in the city who could speak English, such as store clerks.

 - I started living in a share house for the purpose of interacting with people from various countries, but there are certain cultures that I just can’t understand.

 - There are people who can’t speak English, but try to force themselves to speak English when they meet a foreigner, and use very unpleasant English.

 - There are many Japanese who think that all foreigners speak English.

 - Many share houses only have washing machines and no dryers.
 I felt a gap in the culture that Japanese people prefer to dry their clothes in the sun.

 Have you ever had a problem with someone like this in a share house?